-Historically, combat schema have not been carved into stone tablets; rather they have changed with experience.
+Historically combat schema have not been carved into stone tablets; rather they have changed with experience.
 By virtue of interactions with other CAS, under controlled or accidental conditions, a CAS may evolve improved or "fitter" schema better to adapt itself to its environment.
-Some human crafted schemata, such as the 1300 B.C. map of the Babylonian city of Nippur (in present-day Iraq), were indeed carved into clay tablets, but the ancient battlefield map is one type of schema that has obviously evolved extensively over the centuries.
-It has moved from cryptic annotations on parchment representing the gross locations of own and enemy forces carried on horseback from one troop location to another; through relatively sophisticated drawings of the battlefield made during our Revolutionary War era; to the rapidly evolving, rapidly updated, electronic maps of the battlespace in use by our modern warfighters.
-(See Hiniker 1998) Essentially the Common Operational Picture provides a zoomable map view, fed by multiple sensors, of the near real time locations (latitude-longitude and sometimes depth or elevation) of the weapons platforms (ships, planes, etc.) or troops in a bounded battlespace area and descriptions of the identities, in terms of weapons type and side (blue, red or neutral) of these weapons platforms.
+Some human crafted schemata, such as the 1300 B.C. map of the Babylonian city of Nippur (in present-day Iraq), were carved into clay tablets, but the ancient battlefield map is one type of schema that has obviously evolved extensively over the centuries.
+It has moved from cryptic annotations on parchment representing the gross locations of own and enemy forces carried on horseback from one troop location to another; through relatively sophisticated drawings of the battlefield, e.g. the Smithsonian's Battle of Saratoga Map (September 10, 1777), with considerable details of General Burgoyne's red and General Gates' blue shooter locations made during our Revolutionary War era; to the rapidly evolving, rapidly updated, electronic maps of the battlespace in use by our modern warfighters (See Hiniker 1998).
+Essentially the Common Operational Picture provides a zoomable map view, fed by multiple sensors, of the near real time locations (latitude-longitude and sometimes depth or elevation) of the weapons platforms (ships, planes, etc.) or troops in a bounded battlespace area and descriptions of the identities, in terms of weapons type and side (blue, red or neutral) of these weapons platforms.
 It also provides, where available, movement vectors for air craft and sea craft in the battlespace as can be discerned from multiple sensor readings recorded at various times on the locations of the observed weapons platforms.
 The near real time input to the COP provides a timely informational basis for decisionmaking by a combat team greatly surpassing that provided by traditional battle maps.
 Thus the schema for a "combat CAS" has evolved to fitter schema in real and simulated warfare, and under natural and controlled conditions.
-Indeed, such evolution is expected to be more rapid in systems located "near the edge of chaos", such as in some of the simulated combat scenarios we consider here in examining the evolution of some information technologies under controlled experimental conditions later in this study.
+Such evolution is expected to be more rapid in systems located "near the edge of chaos," such as in some of the simulated combat scenarios we consider here in examining the evolution of some information technologies under controlled experimental conditions later in this study.

 We have focused here on schema of use on the interpretive side of the CAS; the CAS, and its agents, also employ schema containing action rules for prescribing COAs for mission accomplishment by the CAS, often linked to certain frequently appearing situational patterns.
-More schema development along these general lines is available in the work of Holland (1994).
-6 In the combat area, wargame simulators provide one potential means of evaluating and prescribing COAs for warfighting teams.
+More schema development along these general lines is available in the work of Holland (1994).6 In the combat area, wargame simulators provide one potential means of evaluating and prescribing COAs for warfighting teams.